nats-io/nats-architecture-and-design/adr/ADR-8.md

  * Discard Policy is always set to `new`
  * Rollup Headers is always set to `true`
  * Deny Delete is always set to `true`
- * Allow Direct is allowed to be set by the user.
+ * Allow Direct is always set to `true`.
+(It can be modified out-of-band only if desired, but not through KV bucket update.)
  * Placement is allowed
  * Republish is allowed